adafruit/cookiecutter-adafruit-circuitpython/{% if cookiecutter.library_prefix %}{{ cookiecutter.library_prefix | capitalize }}_{% endif %}CircuitPython_{{ cookiecutter.library_name}}/README.rst

 {%- if cookiecutter.target_bundle == 'Adafruit' %}

 .. todo:: Describe the Adafruit product this library works with.
-For PCBs, you can also add the image fromn the assets folder in the PCB's gihub repo.
+For PCBs, you can also add the image from the assets folder in the PCB's GitHub repo.

 `Purchase one from the Adafruit shop <http://www.adafruit.com/products/{{cookiecutter.adafruit_pid}}>`_